UCLAdeepvision/CS269-surveys-2022spring/_posts/2022-05-09-module07-Intervention-Based-Learning.md

 #image: "data_size_vs_model_performance.png"
 ---

-> This paper will discuss recent developments in the field of intervention-based learning.
-We motivate this paper by first reviewing the predecessors of intervention-based learning – imitation learning and DAgger
-We discuss the shortcomings of these algorithms and establish the need for a new paradigm of learning from human expert knowledge.
-This leads to an exploration of intervention-based learning algorithms which put the human expert in control.
-The following intervention-based learning techniques are analyzed in detail: HG-DAgger, Expert Intervention Learning (EIL) and Human-AI Co-pilot Optimization (HACO).
+> Intervention-based learning is a modern and rapidly progressing field based upon the utilization of knowledge from human experts to train an agent online.
+Prior to this, imitation learning and DAgger were the widely used algorithms, but we will expose the limitations of these methods and how intervention-based learning methods can be superior.
+This paper discusses three new intervention-based learning methods, out of which two are state-of-the-art algorithms: Expert Intervention Learning (EIL) and Human-AI Co-pilot Optimization (HACO).
+Both EIL and HACO outperform the other methods discussed and require significantly less human annotated data.

 <!--more-->